3x0t1k/3x0t1k.github.io/_posts/2026-08-12-llmnr-nbtns-poisoning.md

 ### Option 3 — Shadow Credentials (Advanced)

+**Prerequisites:**
+- LDAP signing not enforced on DC
+- LDAP channel binding not enforced on DC
+- Relayed account has write access to `msDS-KeyCredentialLink` attribute on the target account
+- Target environment supports PKINIT (requires a CA or ADCS)

 If you want a lower-noise approach — no new users, no group membership changes — Shadow Credentials is worth knowing about.
 Through LDAP relay you add a `msDS-KeyCredentialLink` attribute to the target account, then authenticate as that user via PKINIT certificate-based auth without ever knowing their password.
 It's not footprint-free — modifying AD object attributes is a detectable operation — but it avoids the more obvious indicators of new accounts or group changes.

 This is a deeper topic covered in a dedicated post — but worth knowing it exists.

 ### ADCS — If Certificate Services Are Present

+**Prerequisites:**
+- AD CS deployed in the environment
+- HTTP enrollment endpoint present and accepting NTLM authentication
+- EPA (Extended Protection for Authentication) not enforced on the enrollment endpoint
+- Relayed account has enrollment rights

 If the environment has Active Directory Certificate Services (AD CS) deployed with a vulnerable HTTP enrollment endpoint that accepts relayable authentication, the attack surface expands significantly.
 This configuration opens up ESC8 — allowing you to relay a DA's authentication to the CA's HTTP enrollment endpoint and obtain a certificate on their behalf, usable for persistent authentication even after a password change.
 AD CS attacks require specific conditions to be met and are covered in a dedicated post.